jimmynicol/image-resizer/README.md

 If a REQUEST_SIGNING_KEY is set all requests to the application will require a signature to be passed as the first url segment.
 This is used to verify the client is allowed to make the request.
 Request signing can reduce the risk DDoS.
 It's a simple mechanism to validate requests are coming from trusted clients.

-The following PHP method is an example of how can client can generate valid a signature:
+The following PHP method is an example of how a client can generate valid a signature:

 ```
 <?php